Mint Floors + Shutters discusses how to achieve a timeless look with parquetry flooring.

 When exploring parquetry options some key benefits include:

-- Parquetry floors are inherently more stable than traditional strip floors due to the varying angle of the timber grains and the full trowel glue installation techniques.
+Parquetry floors are inherently more stable than traditional strip floors due to the varying angles of the timber grains and the full trowel glue installation techniques.

 When it comes to installing engineered parquetry floors, there are a few key things that need to be considered.

-- Keeping the pattern straight is vital – it prevents gaps at end joints in Herringbone and panel parquetry, and it prevents the straight line in the mitre joint of chevron from wandering.
+Keeping the pattern straight is vital – it prevents gaps at end joints in Herringbone and panel parquetry, and it prevents the straight line in the mitre joint of the chevron from wandering.

 Strength and Durability